akka/akka/akka-docs/rst/project/migration-guide-2.1.x-2.2.x.rst

 of the previous incarnation of the actor will not be delivered to the new incarnation, but that was the case for remote references.
 The reason was that the target actor was looked up by its path on every message delivery and the path didn't distinguish between the two incarnations of the actor.
-This has been fixed, and sending messages to remote references that points to a terminated actor will not be delivered to a new actor with the same path.
+This has been fixed, and messages sent to a remote reference that points to a terminated actor will not be delivered to a new actor with the same path.

 Equality of ``ActorRef`` has been changed to match the intention that an ``ActorRef`` corresponds to the target